aramis-lab/clinicadl/docs/Predict.md

       pipeline](Preprocessing/Extract.md)) in a
       [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
-    - `--tsv_file` (str) is a path to a TSV file with subjects/sessions to process (filename included) OR the path to the test folder of a split directory obtained with `clinicadl tsvtool split`.
+    - `--tsv_file` (str) is a path to a TSV file with subjects/sessions to process (filename included), OR the path to the test folder of a split directory obtained with `clinicadl tsvtool split`.
     - `--no_labels` (bool) is a flag to add if the dataset does not contain ground truth labels.
       Default behaviour will look for ground truth labels and raise an error if not found.
     - `--use_extracted_features` (bool) is a flag to use extracted slices or